techm-2025/customer-support/agentic-healthcare-booking-app/voice-agent/agntcy/README.md

 These decorators ensure that the entire execution flow of starting a triage or handling a triage conversation is captured as a distinct workflow span, allowing for end-to-end tracing of these complex interactions.

 ### `@task` Decorator
-While not explicitly used in the provided snippet for custom methods, the `@task` decorator is conceptually similar to `@workflow` but typically for smaller, more granular units of work within a workflow.
+The `@task` decorator is conceptually similar to `@workflow` but typically for smaller, more granular units of work within a workflow.
 The A2A protocol itself defines "tasks," and the `A2AInstrumentor` will likely create spans for these A2A tasks.

 ### `@tool` Decorator
 Tools represent external capabilities or specific functions the agent can invoke.
 Several methods are decorated as `@tool`: